ssuryanarayanan/Qi-Docs/docs/Qi_Types_API.rst

 string ``namespaceId``
   The namespace identifier for the request string ``streamId``
-  The ID of the stream for which the type request is made
+  The ID of the stream to search for the specified type definition

 **Optional parameters**